 A few tips on working with E6010 rods

-If you have trouble burning E6010 rods, these tips might help.
+If you have trouble burning E6010 rods, these tips may help.

-- If you have a welder that specifies that it can burn E6010s, but they refuse to run well, the rods might be too dry.
+- If you have a welder that specifies that it can burn E6010s, but they refuse to run well, the rods may be too dry.
 If you stored E6010s close to heat sources or left them exposed to the sun for a long time, the moisture in their flux drops.
 They need a certain amount of moisture to burn properly.
 No more, no less.
 Try some new ones.

 - If your inverter welder has the arc force (or dig) feature, experiment with it.
 Try to set it all the way down.
 This will force the rods to burn with a less aggressive arc, which may help.
 You will not have the same deep penetration, but you will have the fast freeze characteristics.
 But it’s a long shot.

 An inverter welding machine needs to have the correct hardware and software to run E6010 electrodes.

 If you want to weld with E6010 rods but the machine you have at hand can’t burn them, you need to find one that can.
 For home or farm work, E6011 rods are also great.